MicrosoftDocs/ATADocs/ATADocs/DeployUse/install-ata-step2.md

     |**Username** (required)|Enter the read-only user name, for example: **ATAuser**.|
     |**Password** (required)|Enter the password for the read-only user, for example: **Pencil1**.|
     |**Domain** (required)|Enter the domain for the read-only user, for example, **contoso.com**. **Note:** It is important that you enter the complete FQDN of the domain where the user is located.
 For example, if the user’s account is in domain corp.contoso.com, you need to enter `corp.contoso.com` not contoso.com|

+2. Optionally, you can click **Test connection** which will test connectivity to the domain and check that the credentials supplied provide access.
+This will only work if the ATA Center has connectivity to the domain.

     After it is saved, the welcome message in the Console will change to the following:
 ![ATA welcome stage 1 finished](media/ATA_1.7-welcome-provide-username-finished.png)

-2. In the Console, click **Download Gateway setup and install the first Gateway** to continue.
+3. In the Console, click **Download Gateway setup and install the first Gateway** to continue.

 >[!div class="step-by-step"]